Java Basic Interview Questions

 The full form of JDK is Java Development Kit, JRE is Java Runtime Environment, and JVM is Java Virtual Machine.

-The Purpose of JDK is to provide a Complete Package for Java development, the purpose of JRE is to run Java applications, and the purpose of JVM is to Interpret and execute bytecode on any platform.
+The Purpose of JDK is to provide a Complete Package for Java development, the purpose of JRE is to run Java applications, and JVM is to Interpret and execute bytecode on any platform.

 5. Explain the Java Compilation Process